 "Here's something else," Joseph said.
-"On earth, peace is thought to depend on a combination of efforts from individuals, institutions, communities, and governments.
+"On earth, peace is thought to depend on the combined efforts of individuals, institutions, communities, and governments.
+As you no doubt noticed, that doesn't always work.
 In the higher realms, peace is achieved by the rapid removal of those seeking war in any form."

 "Removal?"

 "They cease to exist."

 "Just like that?"

 "Just like that."

 "Wow."

 "It's harsh, but effective."

 They were silent for a moment, but Donna had another thought.

 "Remember Aunt Agatha?"
 Donna asked.